Shixi99/de-zoomcampR/project/readme.md

 ## Problem Statement

-The aim of the project is to create a business-friendly dashboard to collect all the data from the real estate sale website and analyze the market.
-The result of the project is an interactive tableau dashboard in which we can easily see a bunch of parameters.
+The aim of the project is to collect all the data from the real estate sales website, then create a business-friendly dashboard and analyze the market.
+The result of the project is an interactive tableau dashboard, where we can easily see a set of parameters.
 Our problem was we cannot see how the market is going.
 We want to get answers to the questions below.

 - Does the price is increasing or decreasing?